 Staff discussed their training needs at an annual appraisal.
 They also discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 The staff focused on the needs of patients.
-An example of this was the recent refurbishment of the practice.

 We saw the provider had systems in place to deal with staff poor performance.